-1.4 The student will investigate and understand that plants have basic life needs and functional parts and can be classified according to certain characteristics.
-Key concepts include
+1.4 The student will investigate and understand that plants have basic life needs and functional parts that allow them to survive.
+Key ideas include

 plants need nutrients, air, water, light, and a place to grow;

-basic parts of plants; and
+structures of plants perform specific functions; and

 plants can be classified based on a variety of characteristics.

-1.5 The student will investigate and understand that animals, including humans, have basic needs and certain distinguishing characteristics.
-Key concepts include
+1.5 The student will investigate and understand that animals, including humans, have basic life needs that allow them to survive.
+Key ideas include

-basic needs include adequate air, food, water, shelter, and space (habitat);
+animals need air, food, water, shelter, and space (habitat);

-animals, including humans, have many different physical characteristics; and
+animals have many different physical characteristics; and

-animals can be classified according to a variety of characteristics.
+animals can be classified based on a variety of characteristics.

-Interrelationships in Earth/Space Systems
+Earth and Space Systems

-1.6 The student will investigate and understand the basic relationship s between the sun and Earth.
-Key concepts include
+1.6 The student will investigate and understand that there is a relationship between the Sun and Earth.
+Key ideas include

-the sun is the source of energy and light that warms the land, air, and water; and
+the Sun is the source of energy and light that warms the land, air, and water; and

-the sun’s relative position in the morning is east and in the late afternoon is west.
+the Sun’s relative position changes in the Earth’s sky throughout the day.

-Earth Patterns, Cycles, and Change

-1.7 The student will investigate and understand weather and seasonal changes.
-Key concepts include
+1.7 The student will investigate and understand that there are weather and seasonal changes.
+Key ideas include

-changes in temperature, light, and precipitation affect plants and animals, including humans;
+changes in temperature, light, and precipitation occur over time;

-there are relationships between daily and seasonal changes; and
+there are relationships between daily weather and the season; and

-changes in temperature, light, and precipitation can be observed and recorded over time
+changes in temperature, light, and precipitation affect plants and animals, including humans.

 Earth Resources

-1.8 The student will investigate and understand that natural resources are limited.
-Key concepts include
+1.8 The student will investigate and understand that natural resources can be used responsibly.
+Key ideas include

+most natural resources are limited;

-identification of natural resources;
+human actions can impact the availability of natural resources; and

-factors that affect air and water quality; and

-recycling, reusing, and reducing consumption of natural resources.
+recycling, reusing, and reducing consumption are ways to conserve natural resources.

 Grade Two

-The second-grade standards continue to focus on using a broad range of science skills in understanding the natural world.
-Making detailed observations, drawing conclusions, and recognizing unusual or unexpected data are stressed as skills needed for using and validating information.
-Measurement in both English and metric units is stressed.
-The idea of living systems is introduced through habitats and the interdependence of living and nonliving things.
-The concept of change is explored in phases of matter, life cycles, weather patterns, and seasonal effects on plants and animals.
+Change occurs all around us

+Science in second grade builds on the previous understandings of forces, water, weather, and plants and animals, and students explore these concepts through the lens of change.
+They examine how water changes phase, how visible and invisible forces change motion, how plants and animals change through their life cycles, and how weather changes the Earth.
+Students also examine how change occurs over a short or long period of time.
+Throughout the elementary years, students will develop scientific skills, supported by mathematics and computational thinking, as they learn science content.
+In second grade, students will develop skills in posing simple questions, planning and conducting simple investigations, observing, classifying, and communicating information about the natural world.

-Scientific Investigation, Reasoning, and Logic
+Scientific Skills and Processes

-2.1 The student will demonstrate an understanding of scientific reasoning, logic, and the nature of science by planning and conducting investigations in which
+2.1 The student will demonstrate an understanding of scientific skills and processes by

-observations and predictions are made and questions are formed;

-observations are differentiated from personal interpretation;

-observations are repeated to ensure accuracy;

-two or more characteristics or properties are used to classify items;
+asking questions and defining problems

+ask questions that can be investigated

+make predictions based on observations and prior experiences

+identify a simple problem that can be solved through the development of a new tool or improved object

+planning and carrying out investigations

+with guidance, plan and conduct simple investigations to produce data

-length, volume, mass, and temperature are measured in metric units and standard English units using the proper tools;
+use appropriate tools to measure length, mass, volume, and temperature of common objects using metric and U.S. Customary units

-time is measured using the proper tools;
+measure time intervals using proper tools

-conditions that influence a change are identified and inferences are made;
+interpreting, analyzing, and evaluating data

+organize and represent data in pictographs and bar graphs

-data are collected and recorded, and bar graphs are constructed using numbered axes;
+read and interpret data represented in pictographs and bar graphs

-data are analyzed, and unexpected or unusual quantitative data are recognized;

-conclusions are drawn;
+constructing and critiquing conclusions and explanations

+make simple conclusions based on data or observations

+distinguish between opinion and evidence

+recognize unusual or unexpected results

+developing and using models

+use models to demonstrate simple phenomena and natural processes

+obtaining, evaluating, and communicating information

-observations and data are communicated;
+communicate observations and data using simple graphs, drawings, numbers, speech, and/or writing

-simple physical models are designed and constructed to clarify explanations and show relationships; and

-current applications are used to reinforce science concepts.

 Force, Motion, and Energy

-2.2 The student will investigate and understand that natural and artificial magnets have certain characteristics and attract specific types of metals.
-Key concepts include
+2.2 The student will investigate and understand that different types of forces may cause an object’s motion to change.
+Key ideas include